SirSupersecret/outsider/README.md

         ...
     }

-    // register as EOA, to combine with your registration code (in case there is) function yourRegistrationFunction(bytes memory _sig) public {
+    // register as EOA, to combine with own registration logic (in case there is any) function yourRegistrationFunction(bytes memory _sig) public {
         proofEOA(msg.sender, _sig);
         ...